lucascbarbosa/udp-akinator/README.md

-# udp-gps
+# udp-akinator
-A simple UDP socket used for geolocation through triangulation between 3 servers
+A simple UDP socket used for playing akinator